Updated: 2 February 2023

 Classification of education

-Education level is acquired from the National Education Database (NUDB) and is a classification according to the length of the education in accordance with the Norwegian standard for education classification (C617)
+Education level is acquired from the National Education Database (NUDB - see the variablelist for education (only in Norwegian)) and is a classification according to the length of the education in accordance with the Norwegian standard for education classification (C617) (PDF)

 As of 2011, results from the survey on education completed abroad in NUDB are included.
 This survey led to the proportion unspecified in the population's highest level of education being reduced from about 43 per cent to 20 per cent.
 This is reflected in the wage statistics from 2012.
-More information about the survey: Survey on education abroad
+More information about the survey: The population's level of education, after the survey on education completed abroad

 An apprentice is a person who has signed a contract with an employer and is associated with work in a specific company or a training office and gets his apprenticeship there.
 In most cases this encompasses a period of two years - one year of training and one year of productive work.
 Pupils in vocational training at school are also defined as apprentices.
 Vocational training in schools is an offer for applicants who have not received an apprenticeship.